[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ A ] [ next ]

 make sure the formats are properly recreated without it.
 With the "magic

-comment" mechanism, this means to run update-language
+comment" mechanism, this means to run update-language and

 fmtutil-sys --byhyphen `kpsewhich --progname=latex language.dat`